Get access to the exclusive HR Resources you need to succeed in 2018.

 After an enrollee meets the deductible, the plan operates much like a traditional preferred-provider organization (PPO) plan.
 That is, generally the plan pays for most of the cost of covered services and the enrollee contributes a cost-sharing amount—which varies by plan—until meeting the maximum out-of-pocket spending limit, at which point the plan pays 100 percent of the cost of covered services.

 Health Reimbursement Arrangements (HRAs)

 • HSAs must be linked to a high-deductible health plan (HDHP).
-For 2016 and 2017, HSA-linked HDHPs must have an individual deductible of $1,300 or higher, or a family deductible of $2,600 or higher.
+For 2018 and for 2019, HSA-linked HDHPs must have an individual deductible of $1,350 or higher, or a family deductible of $2,700 or higher.

 • HSAs cannot be used to pay health plan premiums, except for qualified long-term care insurance, health insurance while receiving federal or state unemployment compensation, COBRA plans and Medicare premiums.

 • HRAs are often coupled with an HDHP but there is no requirement that they must be.

 • There are no government-set out-of-pocket maximum limits specifically for plans linked to HRAs.

 • HRAs for active employees generally can not be used to pay health plan premiums.
 However, a law enacted at the end of 2016 lets